sergeevyi/weather-monitoring-api/README.md

 ## Description

-he app monitors weather forecasts for specific locations.
+The app monitors weather forecasts for specific locations.
 If in the next five days the temperature exceeds a given lower limit, the system gives warnings in the REST API response.
 The app is integrated with two weather forecast services OpenWeatherMap and WeatherAPI.

 ## Used technologies
 - NestJS